 MiX HOS is a state-of-the-art technology component of the MiX Fleet Manager solution.
 This sophisticated offering covers the entire operational business process of driver fatigue management.

-Hours of Service solutions have specialized features that can help your fleet achieve compliance, wherever you are in the world.
+Hours of Service solutions have specialized features that can help you achieve fleet compliance, wherever you are in the world.
 Since the process is largely automated, there is less pressure on you and your drivers.